Variation of cones of divisors in a family of varieties -- Fano type case: Introduction

 Next, we explore the uniform behavior of the minimal model program (MMP) for a family of varieties.
 In the case where the fibers are surfaces, the stability of $(-1)$-curves and the simultaneous blowing down of $(-1)$-curves have long been established (see \cites{Kod63, Iit70}).
 We demonstrate the good behavior of the minimal model program for families of Fano type varieties.
 As a direct consequence, we obtain the deformation invariance of the Mori chamber decompositions of the movable cones.
 This circle of ideas has already been applied in \cites{dFH11, HX15}.
 In the general setting, we establish the following deformation invariance of the MMP.

 \begin{theorem} Let $f: X \to T$ be a projective fibration.
-Suppose that there exists a Zariski dense subset $S\subset T$ such that the fibers $X_s$ for $s\in S$ satisfy one of the cases in Theorem \ref{thm: FT is constructible}.
+Suppose that there exists a Zariski dense subset $S\subset T$ such that for any $s\in S$, the fiber $X_s$ satisfies one of the cases in Theorem \ref{thm: FT is constructible}.
 Then, after a generically finite base change of $T$, there exists a non-empty Zariski open subset $T_0 \subset T$ such that any Zariski open subset $U \subset T_0$ satisfies the following properties. \begin{enumerate} \item Suppose that $X'/U \in \bc(X_U/U)$.
 If $g: X' \dashrightarrow Y/U$ is a birational contraction with $Y$ a $\bQ$-factorial variety, then for any $t \in U$, the induced map $g_t: X'_t \dashrightarrow Y_t$ is again a birational contraction.
 Moreover, for any $\bR$-Cartier divisor $\mD$ on $X'$, we have

 \item For any $\bR$-divisor $\mD\in N^1(X_U/U)$, a sequence of $\mD$-MMP$/U$ induces a sequence of $\mD|_{X_t}$-MMP of the same type for each $t\in U$. \item Conversely, any $\bR$-divisor $D\in N^1(X_t)$ with $t\in U$, a sequence of $D$-MMP on $X_t$ is induced by a sequence of $\mD$-MMP$/U$ on $X_U/U$ of the same type.
 Moreover, we can choose $\mD$ such that $\mD|_{X_t}\sim_\bR D$. \item If $Y/U\in \bc(X_{U}/U)$, then the natural maps are isomorphisms for any $t\in U$. \end{enumerate} \end{theorem}